jsseidel/draftman2/README.md

 # draftman2

 A minimalist draft-management application I use to help me organize long writing projects.
 It may or may not be useful to others.
+Draftman2 is BETA software, so if you decide to try it, be sure to turn on backups.

 [https://jsseidel.github.io/draftman2/](https://jsseidel.github.io/draftman2/)